 Kansas 30 Day Notice to Comply or Vacate

 A Kansas 30 day Notice to Comply or Vacate form is used for an eviction for a curable breach of the lease.
 Lease violations include damaging property, failing to maintain the premises in a clean and sanitary manner or interfering with the peace and enjoyment of other persons.
-The tenants have the option to remedy the violation within fourteen (14) calendar days.
+The tenants have the option to fix the violation within fourteen (14) calendar days.
 If the tenants fail to comply, they must move out of the rental unit when the notice expires or at the end of the thirty (30) calendar day period.

 Kansas 30 Day Notice to Quit